Best Payment Services Bank! Tyro Best Payment Services Bank at Australian Business Banking Awards 2018

 5. Avoid authentication by-pass techniques

-Your merchant terminal has security features to protect you from fraud.
+Your merchant machine has security features to protect you from fraud.
 To benefit from these security features, always tap or dip the card and refrain from using MOTO functionality when the cardholder is present.

 It’s not wise to split transactions into smaller amounts, especially when this is requested by the cardholder, as this may result in chargebacks.

-6. Safeguard your terminal
+6. Safeguard your machine

 7. Never process payments for others